This is a guide to help dentists understand how the tax system can help you increase the size of your donation and obtain tax relief for yourself.

 What are the benefits of gift aid?

-- Your donor will receive more – If you donate money to either type of qualifying organisation.
-They will ask you to make a gift aid declaration allowing them to claim an extra 25p from the government for every £1 you give.
-You have no further work; the organisation will claim the extra from HMRC.
+- If you donate money to either type of qualifying organisation, your organisation will receive more.
+They will ask you to make a gift aid declaration, allowing them to claim an extra 25p from the government for every £1 you give.
+The organisation will claim the extra from HMRC themselves.

 - You may pay less tax – For higher (40%) or additional (45%) rate taxpayers (anyone with a total taxable income over £50,270 or £125,140), you can claim tax relief for your gift aid donations from HMRC when filing your tax returns.
-Depending on the rates you pay your taxes, you can get a tax reduction from 25p to 31.75p for every £1 you give, as shown in examples 1 and 2.
+Depending on the rates at which you pay your taxes, you can get a tax reduction from 25p to 31.75p for every £1 you give, as shown in examples 1 and 2.
+The tax relief you get if you live in Scotland is different.

 - You may pay less of a high-income child benefit charge – if your income is between £50,100 and £60,000, gift aid donations will reduce your income for calculating the amount of your child benefit charge.